Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras

 for any function $g$, because this would require $R\, x\, x\, y$ for some $y$ in the first case and $R\, x\, y\, x$ for some $y$ in the second one in order to ``filter out'' $f\, x$. \end{proof}

-In addition, the proof shows that the candidate identity function $g$ would have to yield $1$ on all intervals $y$ satisfying $R\, x\, x\, y$ or $R\, x\, y\, x$, assuming those existed, and it would have to yield $0$ on all other intervals.
+This proof additionally shows that the candidate identity function $g$ would have to yield $1$ on all intervals $y$ satisfying $R\, x\, x\, y$ or $R\, x\, y\, x$, assuming those existed, and it would have to yield $0$ on all other intervals.
 This motivates the following definitions.